e2eSolutionArchitect/academy/bootcamp/datascience/5-days-datascience.md

 ----------------------------
 ### Eligibility for attending this training program
-- IT working Professionals, University Graduates, and People interested to change roles to IT
+- IT working Professionals, University Graduates, and People interested in changing roles to IT
 - At least a very basic understanding of the Cloud. (e,g What is Cloud, Benefits of Cloud)
 ----------------------------

 ### Pre-requisites:
-- Candidate MUST have at least basic Cloud fundamental knowledge to join the Data science Bootcamp program (***Before*** the first day of class)
+- Candidate MUST have at least basic Cloud fundamental knowledge to join the Data Science Bootcamp program (***Before*** the first day of class)
-- Please make sure you are able to access the [Azure Management portal](https://portal.azure.com/).
+- Please make sure you can access the [Azure Management portal](https://portal.azure.com/).
 [Click here](https://www.youtube.com/watch?v=WjItvZILQUI) for account setup.
 - Install Microsoft Visual Studio Code.
 Please [Click here](https://code.visualstudio.com/download) to download and Install
 - Learn Markdown documentation [here](https://www.markdownguide.org/cheat-sheet/)
 - Join Slack Channel [Data Scientists Group](https://talentdevelop-u8d3237.slack.com/archives/C04KCD5HPC1)